Skip to main content

 charleston-fishing-report

-Even with artificials becoming more productive, keep using those popping corks.
-Live shrimp, mud minnows and artificial shrimp have been working fine when suspended about 18″-24″ below the cork.
+Even with artificials becoming more effective, keep throwing those popping corks.
+Mud minnows, live shrimp and artificial shrimp have been working well when suspended about 18″-24″ below the cork.
 Trout and redfish alike will eat these baits as they pass by suspended in the water column.
-Corks have been working best cast along grassy banks at mid and high tide.
+Corks have been working best fished over shell rake and along grassy banks at mid and high tide.

 See you on the water!